-The Perot Museum of Nature and Science is AMAZING.
+The Perot Museum of Nature and Science is AMAZING and has some wonderful new exhibits this Summer!
 Check out my Mommy Tips for making the most of your visit.

 Know Before You Go

 Be sure and purchase your tickets online before getting to the museum to save LOTS of time!
 The museum has timed entry, and on busy holidays and weekends often sells out during prime hours.

 Educators, First Responders, Military active and veterans and active health workers receive FREE admission, but on a walk-up only basis.
 If the exhibit is sold out, you must wait for the next available time.

 Parking The Museum Parking lot is $10, and paid at the museum, or upon leaving the lot.

 Thirsty Thursdays While we love our kids, it’s nice to have a grown-up date night.
 Every Thursday, the museum offers live music, cocktails and a chance to roam the museum child-free!